Sebastian Torres-Rodriguez represents issuers, underwriters, and borrowers on a variety of public and project finance transactions.

-Sebastian Torres-Rodriguez, an attorney in our Project Finance and Public Finance practice group, represents issuers, underwriters, and borrowers on a variety of public finance transactions.
-Sebastian previously worked as a Senior Legal Advisor for the Puerto Rico Fiscal Agency and Financial Advisory Authority (“AAFAF”) representing the Government of Puerto Rico and its instrumentalities on all matters related to PROMESA, including multiple debt restructuring and public finance matters, and was also general counsel to the Puerto Rico Sales Tax Financing Corporation during the issuance of its restructured sales tax bonds in 2019.
+Sebastian previously worked as a senior legal advisor to the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF) and represented the Government of Puerto Rico and its instrumentalities on matters related to the Puerto Rico Oversight, Management, and Economic Stability Act, including municipal debt restructuring and public finance affairs.
+Sebastian also served as general counsel to the Puerto Rico Sales Tax Financing Corporation during the issuance of its restructured sales tax bonds in 2019.

 Bar of the Commonwealth of Puerto Rico